UniFlow: Zero-Shot LiDAR Scene Flow for Autonomous Vehicles: Implementation Details

 \section{Implementation Details}

 \textbf{Models.} We train and evaluate SSF and $\Delta$Flow using their official implementations without modification.
 As shown in Table \ref{tab:ablation}, Flow4D benefits from a larger backbone when trained on the unified dataset.
 We denote this model as Flow4D-XL, which preserves the published architecture and increases all channel widths in the 4D Voxel Network by a uniform factor of three, with the Voxel Feature Encoders and Point Head adjusted accordingly to match the widened input/output dimensions.
 The full configuration is shown in Table~\ref{tab:flow4d_xl}.
-All dataset-specific Flow4D models use the original backbone, while all Flow4D models trained on the unified dataset use Flow4D-XL unless otherwise noted.
+All dfataset-specific Flow4D models use the original backbone, while all Flow4D models trained on the unified dataset use Flow4D-XL unless otherwise noted.
+We train all models on 8x A6000 GPUs.
+Training takes 12 hours for baselines and 2 days for \method.
+Runtime evaluations are conducted on a single A6000 GPU.
+Inference latency is identical for both approaches.

+\textbf{Datasets.} We retain all scans from Waymo, Argoverse 2, nuScenes, and TruckScenes when constructing our unified dataset.
+For AEVAScenes, we manually filter the dataset to remove scenes with missing packets or unreliable ground-truth annotations, retaining 65 valid scenes out of 100.
+We use dataset provided ego motion for motion compensation.

 \textbf{Augmentations.} We apply two dataset-agnostic augmentations.
-Following $\Delta$Flow, we apply height jitter with probability 0.8 by translating the point cloud along the sensor’s z-axis using a uniform offset in the range of [0.5, 2.0] m.
-To improve cross-dataset density generalization, we also apply LiDAR beam dropout with probability 0.35, removing every other LiDAR beam for all Waymo and Argoverse 2 sweeps so that the effective density approximates a 32-beam sensor.
+Following $\Delta$Flow, we apply height jitter with probability 0.8 by translating the point cloud along the sensor's z-axis using a uniform offset in the range of [-0.5, 2.0]m.
+To improve cross-dataset density generalization, we also apply LiDAR beam dropout with probability 0.35, removing every other LiDAR beam for all Waymo and Argoverse 2 sweeps to approximates a 32-beam sensor.